Best Google Translate Alternative for 2022 Onward

 Unlike Google Translate, some premium alternatives can offer a high standard of security to ensure your data stays safe and only where you consent to share it.
 From a “no-return” policy to Single Sign-On, some alternatives provide enterprise-level security.

-The video below from Pairaphrase explains some of the security measures you can get from an alternative.
+The video below from Pairaphrase explains some of the security measures you can get from a Google Translate alternative.

-Some are much more user-friendly and easier to use
+7. Some alternatives are much more user-friendly and easier to use

 We mentioned earlier that Google Translate doesn’t support user editing; if this was a major pain point for you, you’ll be happy to hear that alternatives provide powerful and simple to use interfaces that put advanced translation technologies at your fingertips.